henrywu2019/BentoML/docs/source/deployment/aws_ecs.rst

-The Kappa saved bundle created can now be used to start a REST API Server hosting the BentoService and available for sending test request:
+The Kappa saved bundle created can now be used to start a REST API Server hosting the MyModel and available for sending test request:

 .. code-block:: bash